Average Price of Car Detailing in Australia 2026

 - 9-year coatings ($2,500–$3,500): Premium coatings such as Gtechniq Crystal Serum Ultra.
 Maximum hardness (9H on the pencil hardness scale), superior chemical resistance, and backed by a verified detailer warranty.
 Requires extensive paint preparation and a controlled application environment.

-Consumer-grade DIY ceramic kits are available from $50–$200.
-The chemistry is real, but the application window is unforgiving — surface contamination, incorrect humidity or temperature, and uneven application cause high spots and bonding failures that are difficult to correct without machine polishing.
+DIY ceramic kits cost $50–$200 versus $800+ professionally, but the application window is unforgiving.
+Surface contamination, incorrect humidity or temperature, and uneven application cause high spots and bonding failures that are difficult to correct without machine polishing.
 Most professional detailers will not warranty over a DIY coating.

 For a 5-year or 9-year coating, professional application by a brand-certified detailer is not optional — it's a warranty requirement.
-The VACC (Victorian Automotive Chamber of Commerce) notes that certified detailers with brand authorisation carry the training and controlled environment (temperature-regulated workshop, dust-free prep area) that consumer application simply can't replicate.
+The VACC (Victorian Automotive Chamber of Commerce) notes that certified detailers with brand authorisation carry the training and controlled environment — temperature-regulated workshop, dust-free prep area — that consumer application can't replicate.

 | Feature | Ceramic coating | PPF (paint protection film) |